OpsChasingDev/DOB_Capstone2/README.md

 # DOB_Capstone2
-Deploying K8s cluster in AWS with Ansible
+Deploying to a Terraform-provisioned EKS cluster with Ansible